About the Journal

 Critical Gambling Studies (CGS) is an international journal established in 2019 to publish disciplinary and interdisciplinary research on gambling.
 It aims to address urgent questions raised by the social, technological, legal, and cultural entanglements of contemporary gambling.

-The open access, double-blind peer-reviewed journal is published bi-annually.
+The open access, double-anonymous, peer-reviewed journal is published bi-annually.

 We welcome original research and writing from researchers working in disciplines including: philosophy, psychology, anthropology, sociology, politics, criminology, information science, aesthetics, history, economics, literature, theology, art history, architecture, tourism and leisure studies, public health, and law.
 We are also keen to consider interdisciplinary approaches to gambling research within an activist tradition.
 Our focus is primarily on original research in the humanities and social sciences (including law and policy studies), but we welcome accessible and critical work in medicine, life sciences, environmental sciences, and other disciplines.
 While we warmly welcome critical and original work on gambling addictions, including that which interrogates concepts and measures of disordered or pathological gambling, we are keen to move beyond addiction research as the primary focus of gambling studies.